savaij/memoire_disinfo/FakeNewsNet/readme.md

 ## FakeNewsNet - Disinformation detection & Virality prediction

-This repository explores how news propagates on Twitter, centered on two supervised tasks:
+This repository explores how news propagates on Twitter through the FakeNewsNet dataset (*Politifact* subfolder), centered on two supervised tasks:

 1. Disinformation Detection: Detect disinformation in news propagations.

 2. Virality Prediction: Predict whether a propagation will become viral.

 It combines per-tweet text embeddings with lightweight metadata to build short temporal sequences per propagation and compares neural and classical models across these tasks.
+Models are evaluated with stratified cross‑validation.

 ## Repository Structure